 In order to avoid driving under the influence, try to switch up the designated driver role, allowing everybody to have a chance to unwind.
 If you notice that others around you are under the influence, to ensure that they don’t drive, perhaps take away their keys away to protect them.
 Also, beware of other road users and keep an eye out for those who may be displaying signs that they are under the influence such as, swerving or hugging the centre line.
 If you know yourself that you’re going to be drinking or that there is a possibility you could be, don’t take your vehicle with you and ensure that you find alternative transport.

 With technology continuously evolving, it’s easy to get distracted by your mobile phone while you’re driving.
 Whether this be texting, taking a phone call or checking your social media, checking your phone puts you at risk of swerving on the road and therefore causing a collision.
-Distracted driving is taking over and mobile phones are causing a huge distraction, with many car manufacturers now offering voice activated features to allow driver to remain focused on the road ahead.
+Distracted driving is taking over and mobile phones are causing a huge distraction, with many car manufacturers now offering voice-activated features to allow the driver to remain focused on the road ahead.

 Concentration is vital while you’re driving and you should always remain focused on the road ahead.
 When driving you should try and limit any potential distractions or even perhaps switch off your phone in an attempt to avoid temptation while driving.
 Although, if you do decide to keep your phone on, make sure that it’s on hands-free if you need to take a phone call and although this may still cause you a distraction, this is legal.